-10 Essentials To Get Your Kitchen Ready For The Holidays
+10 Tip to Get Your Kitchen Ready for the Holidays

-So no stress and let’s get organized!
+So instead of stressing, let’s get organized!
 Your kitchen will likely be the central activity hub and the spot where guests are going to spend time around you, so it’s more than important to clean everything up.
-Make sure your kitchen is ready to welcome guests and food to prevent big problems and hurry cleanups.
+Make sure your kitchen is well organized and stocked with food so you can welcome guests and minimize cleanup time.

-1. Clean your countertops from clutter and useless stuff
+1. Clean your countertops of clutter and useless stuff

 2. Clean out the refrigerator